JacobBonner/JenkinsTutorial/README.md

 1. Maintain, orchestrate, and accelerate the entire software development lifecycle.
 2. Integrate with various SCM systems.
-3. Manage and control software delivery processes throughout the entire lifecyle
+3. Manage and control software delivery processes throughout the entire lifecycle
     - Build, Document, Test, Package, Deploy
 4. Generate reports.
-5. Push to various respositories.
+5. Push to various repositories.
 6. Notify stakeholders of build status.
     - Slack, Email, etc

-And due to the plethora of avilable plugins in the community, Jenkins can do so much more.
+And due to the plethora of available plugins in the community, Jenkins can do so much more.

 ___